Barbara Castle: Early life

 Barbara Anne Betts was born on 6 October 1910 at 64 Derby Road, Chesterfield, the youngest of three children to Frank Betts and his wife Annie Rebecca (née Ferrand).
-Raised in Pontefract and Bradford, Castle grew up in a politically active home and was introduced to socialism from a young age.
+Raised in Pontefract, Bradford, and Hyde, Castle grew up in a politically active home and was introduced to socialism from a young age.
 Her older sister, Marjorie, later became a pioneer of the Inner London Education Authority, while their brother Tristram (almost always called Jimmie) engaged in field work with Oxfam in Nigeria.
 She joined the Labour Party as a teenager.

 Her father was a tax inspector, exempt from military service in the First World War due to his high rank in a reserved occupation.
 It was because of the nature of the tax-collecting profession, and the promotions he received, that the family frequently moved around the country.
 Having moved to Bradford in 1922, the Betts family swiftly became involved with the Independent Labour Party.
 Although her father was prohibited from formal political activity because of his role as a civil servant, he became editor of the Bradford Pioneer, the city's socialist newspaper, after William Leach was elected to Parliament in 1935.
 Castle's mother ran the family home while also operating a soup kitchen for the town's coalminers.
 After Barbara had left home Annie was elected as a Labour councillor in Bradford.

 Education

 Castle attended Love Lane Elementary School, then Pontefract and District Girls High School.
 After moving to Bradford at the age of twelve, she attended Bradford Girls' Grammar School.
 She became involved in acting at the school and developed oratorical skills.
 She excelled academically, winning numerous awards from the school.
 She also organised mock elections at the school, in which she stood as the Labour candidate.
 There were some aspects of the school that she did not like, notably the presence of many girls from rich families.
 In her last year she was appointed head girl.

-Her education continued at St Hugh's College, Oxford, from which she graduated with a third-class BA in Philosophy, Politics and Economics.
+Her education continued at St Hugh's College, Oxford, from which she graduated with a third-class BA in Philosophy, politics and economics in 1932.
 She began serious political activity at Oxford, serving as the Treasurer of the Oxford University Labour Club, the highest position a woman could hold in the club at the time.
 She struggled to accept the atmosphere of a university that had only recently begun to question its traditionally sexist attitudes.
 She was scornful of the elitist nature of some elements of the institution, branding the Oxford Union "that cadet class of the establishment".